-suk pro Jur reby appoints the Chairman of the meeting ostitution, to represent and voteoxy of the undersigned stockholder, at the Ani LAND & LIFESCAPES, INC. (the "Company" g, as attorney-in-fact or proxy, with power of shares registered in his/her/its name as nual Stockholders' Meeting of the Company or nment thereof for the purpose of acting on the 1.
-Approval of the minutes of the last Annual Meeting of Stockholders held on June 15, 2022 Yes No Abstain 5.
-Re-appointment of SyCip Gorres Velayo & Co. as external auditor☐ Yes ☐ No ☐ Abstain 2.
-Noting of the President's Report and Management Report and Approval of the Audited Financial Statements for the year 2022 ☐ Yes ☐ No ☐ Abstain 3.
-Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting Printed Name and Signature of the ☐ Yes ☐ No ☐ Abstain Stockholder 4.
-Election of the members of the Board of Directors, including the Independent Directors, for the year 2023 Date Manuel B. Villar Manuel Paolo A. Villar Cynthia J. Javarez Camille A. Villar Frances Rosalie T. Coloma Justina F. Callangan Cherrylyn P. Caoile - - - - -
+The undersigned stockholder of VISTA LAND & LIFESCAPES, INC. (the "Company") hereby appoints the Chairman of the meeting, as attorney-in-fact or proxy, with power of substitution, to represent and vote \\\\\\\ shares registered in his/her/its name as proxy of the undersigned stockholder, at the Annual Stockholders' Meeting of the Company on June 15, 2023 at 10:00 a.m. and at any adjournment thereof for the purpose of acting on the following matters:

+1. Approval of the minutes of the last Annual 5.
+Re-appoin Meeting of Stockholders held on Co. as ex June 15, 2022

+2. Noting of the President's Report and Management Report and Approval of the Audited Financial Statements for the year 2022

+Yes No Abstain

+3. Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting

+☐ Yes ☐ No ☐ Abstain

+4. Election of the members of the Board of Directors, including the Independent Directors, for the year 2023

+No. of Votes

+Manuel B. Villar

+Manuel Paolo A. Villar

+Cynthia J. Javarez

+Camille A. Villar

+Frances Rosalie T. Coloma

+Justina F. Callangan

+Romulo L. Neri